Cyber Security Glossary: Cyber Security Terms Listed From A to Z

 Digital Security

 Digital security is a set of terms that define the resources to protect your assets, like online identity and data.
-Digital security can be built and maintained through numerous tools like software, web services, and biometrics.
+This can be built and maintained through numerous tools like software, web services, and biometrics.

 Data encryption: Information security encryption involves changing information from its original, human-readable form into a secret one.
 Decryption is required before encrypted data can be read or processed.
 The foundation of data security is encryption.
 It’s the best and quickest way to prevent unauthorised users from accessing sensitive data on your computer system.